A Brief History of the Marques

 1924-1926 Atlantic Automotive AG, Berlin

 The Berlin Atlantic built in Berlin was a forerunner of Bastert-Einspurautos of the 1950s and was made from 1921 to 1926.
-The Atlantic was powered by a BMW engine.
+The Atlantic was powered by a BMW M2B15 engine and was based on the Mauser Einspurauto.
 The Atlantic corporation promoted the Einspurwagen with the slogan: "The smallest and cheapest car in the world, reliable and solid."
 Production ceased in 1926.

 1923-1924 Fahrzeugfabrik Atlantic, Stapelage Meyer & Sons, Brackwede